shreni123/docs-csm/operations/security_and_authentication/Audit_Logs.md

 Enabling audit logging is optional.
 If enabled it generates some load and data on the non-compute nodes \(NCNs\).
 By default, host and Kubernetes API audit logging are not enabled.

-## Procedure
+### Procedure

-1. Enable or disable host and Kubernetes API audit logging.

-   The method for updating the audit log settings will vary depending on the state of the system.
+The method for updating the audit log settings varies depending on the state of the system.

-   Select one of the following options based on the installation status of the system:
+1. Select one of the following options based on the installation status of the system:

    * Install